Maria Fe Abunda

 Maria Fe Romerica Abunda (/tl/; born November 8, 1957) is a Filipino politician.
-She served as a member of the Philippine House of Representatives representing the Eastern Samar's Lone District from 2019 to 2025.
+She served as a member of the Philippine House of Representatives representing Eastern Samar's Lone District from 2019 to 2025.
 She served as the mayor of Borongan from 2010 to 2019.
 She became the first woman to be elected as Eastern Samar representative.
 She is the sister of television host Boy Abunda.

 Political career

 Mayor of Borongan (2010–2019)

 Abunda became the Mayor of Borongan, the capital city of the province of Eastern Samar, from 2010 to 2019.
-During her mayoral tenure, she received criticisms regarding her affiliations with political parties.
+During her mayoral tenure, she received criticism regarding her affiliations with political parties.

 House of Representatives (2019–2025)

-Having been elected on 2019, Abunda represented Eastern Samar's Lone District in the 18th Philippine Congress.
-After being re-elected in May 2022, she currently represents once again for the 19th Philippine Congress.
-While in Congress, she authored and co-authored several house bills and republic acts.
+Having been elected in 2019, Abunda represented Eastern Samar's Lone District.
+She was re-elected in 2022 but lost re-election in 2025 to Guiuan Mayor Sheen Gonzales.
+While in Congress, she authored and co-authored several House bills and republic acts.